RiccardoImprota/Who-Did-What-Networks/README.md

   <img src="who-did-what logo.png" alt="WDW" width="300"/>
 </p>

-A Python library that implements a novel framework to measure bias through its actors, actions and consequences.
+A Python library that implements a novel framework to measure bias through its actors, actions and consequences in English.

 ---
 ## Description